-Header regular expressions(see "Regular Expressions" section on page 2-3) are based on the UNIX filename specification.
+Header regular expressions (see "Regular Expressions" section on page 2-3) are based on the UNIX filename specification.
 URL expressions are stored in a header map in the form header-name = expression.
-Header expressions allow spaces provided that they are escaped or quoted.
-All headers in the header map must be matched header-map (policy submode) insert protocol http header (header map submode)
+Header expressions allow spaces if they are escaped or quoted.
+All headers in the header map must be matched.